john-science/python_for_scientists/classes/13_pandas/lecture_13.md

 Consider installing [Anaconda](http://docs.continuum.io/anaconda/install.html) instead.
 Anaconda is Python packaged with hundreds of libraries that you will want (including `pandas`, `Jupyter notebooks` and almost everything else we will use in this course.)

-## Jupyter Notebooks
+## Jupyter Notebooks - A Reminder

-When working through this lecture and the related homework, I recommend using [Jupyter Notebooks](http://ipython.org/ipython-doc/stable/notebook/index.html).
-The real topic of the lecture is the `pandas` library.
-But Pandas and Jupyter together create a wonderfully interactive platform for analyzing data.
+We already discussed Jupyter Notebooks in the  [course introdution](../00_setup_and_intro/lecture_00.md#jupyter-notebooks).
+But I will mention them again here, because Jupyter Notebooks and Pandas play so well together.
 Jupyter notebooks give you a lot of added functionality:

  * You can go back and edit previous lines, like in a text editor.
  * Tab auto-completion